 A logline is a one-sentence summary of the entire movie that informs the audience of the concept, character and general story arc.
 For example, The BFG’s logline is ‘An orphan befriends a benevolent giant who takes her to Giant Country, where they attempt to stop the man-eating giants that are invading the human world’.
 It’s the best way to begin pitching your idea as listeners will instantly be able to understand the type of story you’re pitching.
 Loglines can be broken down into the following template:

 [THE PROTAGONIST] has to [ACTION/JOURNEY] to stop [THE ANTAGONIST/THREAT] after [INCITING INCIDENT].

 You can also re-arrange/remove any of the elements within the template depending on what suits your story best!

 Extended Short Synopsis

-Now that you’ve skimmed over the main idea, it’s important to expand upon it in a clear and concise manner to show that your narrative has depth.
+Now that you’ve explained the main idea, it’s important to expand upon it in a clear and concise manner.
+This shows that your narrative has depth.
 It’s important to still keep this brief – aim for 4-6 sentences.
-Practice covering the entire essential skeleton of your story, from the inciting incident all the way to the climax.
+Practice covering the entire essential skeleton of your story, from the first incident all the way to the climax.
 Don’t be shy about divulging the ending!
 Showing them that you have a gripping third act will drastically strengthen their belief in the story.